Frequently asked questions about individual equity adjustments

 Applicants in other schools can make an application under the scheme to show their individual disadvantage.
 Applicants will be eligible if, during the school year they gain their ATAR:

-- they or their parents receive a Commonwealth means-tested income support payment, or
+- they or their parents receive a Commonwealth means-tested income support payment

-- they or their parents are the holders of a Health Care or Pensioner Concession Card, or
+- they or their parents are the holders of a Health Care or Pensioner Concession Card

 - they are the holder of a School Card (under the Government of South Australia’s School Card scheme)

-SATAC keeps details of applicants who receive an individual equity adjustment so we can apply them in future SATAC applications (while applicants are still eligible to apply on the basis of their Year 12 studies).
+SATAC keeps a record of applicants who receive an individual equity adjustment.
+If you apply through SATAC in the future, and you are eligible on the basis of your Year 12 results, your selection rank will be adjusted.

 How to apply for individual adjustments